madisonthames/config_files/README.md

 ## 4. Populate your .bash_profile

-copy the `bash_profile` into your home directory as `.bash_profile` You may already have things in this file; if so, you may add this to the bottom or top.
+copy the `bash_profile` into your home directory as `.bash_profile`.
+You may already have things in this file; if so, you may add this to the bottom or top.